octopus-network/octopus-docs/src/general/octopus-faq.md

 **Does the Octopus Network have Collators like Polkadot?**

-No. The collators in Polkadot maintain parachain by collecting parachain transactions and producing state transition proofs for Relay Chain validators.
-In Octopus Network, each Appchain is an **independent** blockchain, similar to [Compound Gateway](https://compound.cash/) and [Polymesh](https://polymath.network/polymesh), and an Appchain node can be bootstrapped as a validator by staking OCT on the Octopus Relay or being delegated by delegators, which are leased as security by the Appchain.
-Therefore, no Collators needed to collect Appchains' data.
-For more information, please refer to the section "Security" in Octopus Network White Paper.
+No. The collators in Polkadot maintain parachain by collecting parachain transactions and producing state transition proofs for relaychain/Polkadot validators.
+In Octopus Network, each appchain is an **independent** blockchain, there are validator nodes of the appchain in the Octopus network, which collect and verify the transactions of the appchain.
+These validator nodes are run by OCT holders who stake OCTs to provide security for the appchain.

 **Can Appchain developers customize the block creation time?**